 Wild Atlantic Way

-Sligo Park Hotel have a variety of packages for those of you looking to travel along the Wild Atlantic Way.
-Book your Wild Atlantic Stay at Sligo Park hotel today!
+Whatever takes your fancy, we have a variety of packages for those of you looking to travel along the Wild Atlantic Way.
+So, book your Wild Atlantic Stay at Sligo Park Hotel today!

 Sligo is situated on the North West Atlantic coast of Ireland and has ancient burial sites older than the pyramids of Egypt.
 The town of Sligo nestles between the mountains of Knocknarea, reputedly the final resting place of the legendary Queen Maeve of Connaught and the majestic, flat-topped Benbulben which has been likened to Table Mountain in South Africa.